-- 1) Interpret prescriptions. - 2) Prepare formulations following standards from BNF and BPC. - 3) Design conventional formulations of extemporaneous preparations. - 4) Demonstrate the good dispensing practice.
+- I) interpret prescriptions. - 2) prepare formulations following standards from BNF and BPC. - 3) design conventional formulations of extemporaneous preparations. - 4) demonstrate the good dispensing practice.

 Most of the content of this module involves practical session of dispensing of extemporaneous preparations of various dosage forms (solid, liquid, semi-solid).
 Students will be trained in reading and screening of the prescriptions.
 Methods of dosage calculation, dispensing instructions and labeling of extemporaneous preparations are also included.